admissionCommittee/admissionCommittee/README.md

 ```
 git pull production master
 ```
-- **Send changes from your local repository to remote:**
+- **Send changes from your local repository com.github.admissionCommittee.to remote:**
 ```
 git push origin master
 ```
-- **The following step is to switch to your private branch:**
+- **The following step is com.github.admissionCommittee.to switch com.github.admissionCommittee.to your private branch:**
 ```
 git checkout <PRIVATE_BRANCH_NAME>
 ```
-- **When ready you can push your changes to your own remote repository:**
+- **When ready you can push your changes com.github.admissionCommittee.to your own remote repository:**
  ```
 git push origin <PRIVATE_BRANCH_NAME>
 ```
-- **When your changes are pushed to your own fork, you should create a pull-request.**
+- **When your changes are pushed com.github.admissionCommittee.to your own fork, you should create a pull-request.**

 ## Prerequisites